H&M, others back new Bangladesh factory safety accord

 H&M said the agreement would also need to align with an action plan agreed by the Bangladesh government, industry associations and trade unions to reach all 5,000 factories.
 It declined to give details of any financial commitment.

-Zara owner Inditex (ITX.MC), the world's largest clothing retailer, said it also supported the agreement.
+Zara owner Inditex, the world's largest clothing retailer, said it also supported the agreement.
 "The accord has not come out yet, but as you know we have played a very active part in its development," a spokesman said.

-PVH, whose brands include Calvin Klein, said it would commit up to $2.5 million (1.6 million pounds) to underwrite the program set to be financed by the participating companies.
+PVH, whose brands include Calvin Klein, said it would commit up to $2.5 million to underwrite the program set to be financed by the participating companies.
 PVH was the first company to agree to a memorandum of understanding on Bangladeshi safety issues last year, followed by Germany's Tchibo.

 Britain's Tesco said it would create a fund of 1 million pounds ($1.53 million) to support improvements across the industry in Bangladesh, among other efforts it will pursue.